Fundación Vida Silvestre Argentina: For responsible production and consumption

 Vida Silvestre works towards responsible production and consumption in Argentina by promoting sustainable practices in forestry, energy, fishery, and livestock sectors.

 In forestry, they promote responsible forest management through the adoption of Forest Stewardship Council (FSC) standards and certification.
 They have actively participated in developing Argentina's norms for forest management.

 In energy, Vida Silvestre advocates for renewable energy sources and energy efficiency.
 They support the implementation of energy efficiency labeling on products to help consumers make informed choices.

 In fishery, they strive for sustainable fishing practices based on scientific information and ecosystemic approaches.
 They advocate for participatory governance, monitoring systems, and responsible fishing techniques.
 They support the Marine Stewardship Council (MSC) certification program.

 In livestock, Vida Silvestre collaborates with ranchers to conserve the Pampas grassland, a vital ecosystem for biodiversity and cattle raising.
 They promote sustainable cattle ranching practices and have implemented conservation initiatives.

 Toward more awareness and environmental education

-Vida Silvestre has a long-standing commitment to environmental education, starting in 1978 with their pioneering conservation safaris.
-These safaris exposed adults and children to Argentina's natural wonders, fostering a generation of nature-aware individuals.
-With over 150 educational safaris and more than 7,000 participants, Vida Silvestre combined adventure, learning, and fun to showcase the value of nature.
-In 2022, they relaunched the Safaris as a national event of citizen science using ArgentiNat, to connect people with nature through the use of technology.

 Since 1982, Vida Silvestre has published its magazine, becoming Argentina's first publication to address conservation topics.
-Recognized for its contribution to environmental awareness, the magazine has received prestigious awards, including the ADEPA prize and the Santa Clara de Asis award.
-The digital editions of the magazine are freely accessible on Vida Silvestre's website.

-Vida Silvestre has also played a pioneering role in environmental coverage on television.
-In 1981, they sponsored the TV series "Wonderful World of Animals," which aired on public television.
-The organization has collaborated with renowned naturalists who have delivered conservation courses.
-Educational guides, posters, and materials on various natural regions and species have been developed, including efforts to conserve emblematic species like the Andean deer (huemul).

-Recognizing the crucial role of teachers in shaping the attitudes of future generations towards nature, Vida Silvestre offers tools, courses, seminars, and training to educators across the country.
-Over the years, they have trained thousands of teachers and provided educational materials to schools, reaching both urban and rural areas.
-By partnering with esteemed educational institutions, Vida Silvestre ensures that teachers receive guidance from experts in the field, empowering them to share their knowledge and experiences effectively.

-From the early initiatives in conservation safaris to their ongoing efforts in environmental education, Vida Silvestre continues to inspire and educate individuals, teachers, and communities about the importance of preserving and appreciating nature.